|Audio & HT Related Updates/Articles/Notes/Tips - xlr8yourmac.com

 iPod Classic Flash Storage Upgrades and iPod Battery Replacements

-Apple Audio/Video Setup Guides for iTunes, Airplay, Displays, More:
+Apple Audio/Video Setup Guides for iTunes, Airplay, Apple TV, Displays, More:

 See Topic-based info at page of How-To Guides/Info for new Mac/OS X/iOS Users

-Setting Up OS X to Output 5.1/7.1 Surround Sound via HDMI to Receiver/HDTV:
+Set Up OS X to Output 5.1/7.1 Surround Sound via HDMI to a Receiver or HDTV.

-(Also has general OS X Audio/Multichannel setup info & notes on Mac HDMI to AVR/HDTV config.)
+With general OS X Audio/Multichannel setup info & notes on Mac HDMI to AVR/HDTV config.

 Tips for fixing HDCP Errors playing iTunes HD Content with Notes, Causes & Tips that have helped in the past.
 (An HDCP compliant display is required of course - some are not.)